Crisis in Sudan

 Following a military coup in 2021, most international assistance to Sudan was frozen.
 This led to an economic crisis and increased food insecurity.

+Sudan’s healthcare system was also extremely fragile even before the recent escalation in violence and access to basic medical services has been a challenge for most people.
 This critical situation has been caused by a combination of recurring violence and conflict, the economic situation and the cost of healthcare, and an overall lack of medical staff and resources.

 Added to this, the sharp decline in international assistance has had consequences including reduced vaccination coverage and increased malnutrition among children.

 Before the conflict, around 78,000 children under five were dying each year due to preventable causes such as malaria.
-Since April 15, around 50,000 children with accurate malnutrition have had their treatment disrupted.

 Access to pregnancy and childbirth care is another vulnerable area – Sudan already had a high maternal mortality rate, with around 25 per cent of births unattended by a skilled healthcare professional.
-At the start of the conflict, it was estimated that there were 219,000 pregnant women in Khartoum alone, with 24,000 due to give birth.
+At the start of the war, it was estimated there were 219,000 pregnant women in Khartoum alone, with 24,000 due to give birth.

 The stark reality is that Sudan’s healthcare system has been on the verge of collapse for decades.
 However, with the rapidly deteriorating humanitarian and security situation, low-running supplies and under-pressure staff, it is now at breaking point.